Sinha (African Studies); Cherem (At-Large); J. Dugas (Director);

 Not more than one of the following courses on colonial Latin America can count toward meeting the Latin American Studies requirement:

-- HIST 291 The History of Latin America in Colonial Period
+- HIST 291 The History of Premodern Latin America

 - SPAN 475 Conquest, Colonization, and Independence